DMJC/fheroes/docs/README_cmake.md

 .\vcpkg\vcpkg --triplet x64-windows install sdl2 sdl2-image sdl2-mixer zlib
 ```

-If you planning to develop fheroes2 with Visual Studio, you may want to integrate vcpkg with it (requires elevated admin privileges).
+If you planning to develop fheroes with Visual Studio, you may want to integrate vcpkg with it (requires elevated admin privileges).
 After following command Visual Studio automagically will find all required dependencies:

 ```shell
 .\vcpkg\vcpkg integrate install
 ```

-Now you are ready to configure the project. cd to fheroes2 directory and run `cmake` command (note for `-DCMAKE_TOOLCHAIN_FILE` and
+Now you are ready to configure the project. cd to fheroes directory and run `cmake` command (note for `-DCMAKE_TOOLCHAIN_FILE` and
 `-DVCPKG_TARGET_TRIPLET` options):

 ```shell